f5devcentral/f5-big-iq-lab/docs/startup.rst

 Manage SSH Keys
 ---------------

-1. Generate Keypair
+1. Generate Key pair

-If you do not have an existing keypair that you wish to use for access to UDF components, you'll need to generate a new public / private keypair.
+If you do not have an existing key pair that you wish to use for access to UDF components, you'll need to generate a new public / private key pair.
 On OSX or Linux, this can be done using the ssh-keygen utility:

 ``ssh-keygen -t rsa -b 4096``